sealcode/sealious-handbook/README.md

 ## Simple Sealious app
-In this section we will learn how to create a simple Sealious app and what happens when we start it.
-Let's consider our [hello-world example](https://github.com/Sealious/hello-world):
+In this section we will learn how to create a Sealious app.

+Our app will

+### Declaring our first ResourceType

+ResourceType is the core concept of Sealious.
+Without it, Sealious has nothing to work on.

+Let's create a new resource named `person`.

+In real world, a person must have a name and some age.
+Here's how we'll represent it in Sealious:

 ```js
 1   var Sealious = require("sealious");